Skip to main content

 Rockwall sits about 25 miles northeast of Dallas on the eastern shore of Lake Ray Hubbard.
 The city serves as the county seat of Rockwall County, which holds the distinction of being the smallest county by area in all of Texas at just 147 square miles.
 Despite its small size, Rockwall County is one of the most affluent areas in the DFW metroplex, with Heath averaging home values over $900,000.

 The soil here presents challenges.
 Rockwall County sits on the Blackland Prairie, where heavy clay dominates.
-According to the EPA, roughly 21% of U.S. households rely on septic systems, and nearly half of all systems nationwide don't function properly.
-In clay-heavy areas like Rockwall, those risks run higher.
+These soils drain poorly, which means conventional septic drain fields often won't work.
 The county requires a minimum of 1.5 acres of suitable land for new septic installations, more than many Texas counties.
-As Nathan Glavy, a TWRI Extension program specialist at Texas A&M AgriLife Extension, notes, "Inspecting and maintaining septic systems can help prevent negative impacts on local water quality and public health."
 If you're buying, building, or maintaining a septic system in Rockwall County, understanding the local requirements is essential.

 Rockwall County's clay-heavy soils and strict acreage requirements mean local septic companies handle more alternative systems and larger-lot installations than you'd find in many DFW suburbs.